reema0814/Azure-Synapse-Analytics-Day/01-explore-data-lake.md

     > This notebook demonstrates the same functionality, except this time, it loads CSV files instead of Parquet ones (notice the `factsale-csv` folder in the path).

-11. **Important**: If you are continuing on to Exercise 2 now, _leave this notebook open for the first task_ of the next exercise.
-This way, you can continue to use this notebook and the running Spark session, saving you time.
+11. **Important**: Close the notebook by selecting the X in the top right of the tab and then select Close + discard changes.
+Closing the notebook will ensure you free up the allocated resources on the Spark Pool.